Keyboard shortcuts

 let float_num_rs: f64 = 16.0;

-// Calling external functions declared in an `extern` block is unsafe.
+// Calling external functions declared in an `extern` block.

 println!("C sqrt({}) = {}", float_num_rs, sqrt_result_rs);